SeaingAnt/MPC_magnetic_capsule/README.md

 # MPC_magnetic_capsule

-matlab implementation of MPC for magnetic kinematic control of an endoscopy
+matlab implementation of MPC for magnetic kinematic control of a magnetic endoscope